 About Michael Elwan

-My story begins in Alexandria, Egypt, shaped by deep trauma, caregiving, and profound loss.
-Raised by my grandparents - my first experience of unconditional love - I lost them both within a year.
+My story begins in Alexandria, Egypt.
+I was raised by my grandparents, my first experience of unconditional love.
+I lost them both within a year.
 At fourteen, I became my father’s carer after a massive stroke left him blind.
-He had been a proud Air Force General and war veteran.
-For two years, I became his eyes, his hands, and his only support.
+For two years, I was his eyes and his hands.
 He died when I was sixteen.
-Soon after, I cared for my mother through her long battle with mental illness until she ended her life.
+Not long after, I cared for my mother through years of mental health challenges until she ended her life.

-I carried that history in silence.
-In my culture, grief was private, masculinity meant endurance, and vulnerability was seen as weakness.
-What I now understand as trauma was, back then, simply life.
+In my culture, grief was carried in silence.
+Masculinity meant endurance.
+Vulnerability had no language.
+What I now recognise as trauma was, back then, simply life.

-When I migrated to Australia in my late twenties, I arrived alone - with no family, no safety net, and English as my second language.
-What I did bring was purpose.
-I began again from the ground up: volunteering, working night shifts in residential care and youth work, studying in every spare hour, and slowly building a life shaped by service and meaning.
+When I migrated to Australia in my late twenties, I arrived alone.
+No family.
+No safety net.
+English as my second language.
+What I did bring was a quiet resolve to build something different from what I had known.
+I started from the ground up; volunteering, working nights in residential care and youth work, studying in every spare hour, slowly building a life shaped by service and meaning.

 Today, I hold qualifications across mental health, psychology, leadership, and business, including: